zubanls/zuban-docs/installation.md

 (installation_start)=
 # Installation

-You can install zubanls by using:
+You can install zuban by using:

 ```bash
 pip install zuban --break-system-packages --upgrade